The 2016 Vermicomposting Conference

 - environmentally friendly: turns organic waste into fertilizer

-- better life: forms human capital and promotes community involvement
+- a better life: forms human capital and promotes community involvement

 Francisco showed slides and discussed all thirteen projects.
 For sake of brevity I have picked a couple of examples: